LHRK/Nanodisc-Builder/README.md

 ## 2) Lipid only ND with complex lipid composition

 The MSP dimer is constructed as described in the above section 'An empty ND with simple lipid composition'.\
+Go into the directory called Example 2\

+> conda activate ND_Builder

 > ./Build_MSP_monomer.py -f 1D1.fasta -o 1D1_monomer